 This is probably caused by an entry where the "Purchased by" or "For" column is empty by accident.
 Make sure you fix this!

-.
+You can also see the Group deviation.
 When this is high, there is a larger imbalance in spending among the users.

 At some point you may decide that it’s time to cash out.
 To minimize confusion, here’s our recommended strategy for settling up:

 Pick one person to handle all the money.

 Each person who has a negative balance should pay their remaining balance to the money holder.

 Then, the money holder should pay out all positive balances to those people.